adac-s/an-attempt-at-an-agent/README.md

 ## Overview

-An attempt at making an AI agent with a locally run model (Gemma 3 in particular)
+An attempt at making an AI agent with a locally run model (Gemma 3 in particular).
+Uses Selenium as the means of interaction.
+Currently set up to only run with Firefox.

 ## Installation Instructions
 1. ```$ python -m venv venv```